SammyKrosoft/Wade-Smith-Dump-or-Export-X500-addresses/README.md

 Connect-ExchangeOnline -UserPrincipalName $UPN
 ```

+Then:
+- initiate a collection variable,
+- get all mailboxes,
+- for each mailbox and for each X500 address on that mailbox, create a PSCustomObject entry with its Primary SMTP Address, and each X500 address, and store it in the collection variable
+- at the end, either dump that variable to display the table (```$Collection | ft```) or export it in a CSV file

 ```PowerShell
 $Collection = @()
 Get-Mailbox | Select-Object PrimarySMTPAddress,@{Name="x500 Email Address";Expression={$_.EmailAddresses |Where-Object {$_ -match "x500:*"}}} | Foreach {